nyorain/swa/docs/notes.md

 x11:

-- [low] we could implement buffer surfaces using present pixmaps more complicated though, we have to do maintain multiple buffers (pixmaps)
-- correct buffer surface bpp.
-Make sure it works for depth 24.
-  See comments in ny/use its fixes & workarounds.
-Document it as clearly as possible
-	- implement buffer surfaces without shm? might be needed in some cases
+- send state change events
 - remove checked versions in most places.
 Or only keep them in the debug build somehow?
-- todo: touch input
+- todo: touch input.
+Should test on device
+- [low] we could implement buffer surfaces using present pixmaps more complicated though, we have to do maintain multiple buffers (pixmaps)
+- [low] check/test which wm's support motif wm hints and only report the client_decoration display cap on those (we can query which wm is active)

 winapi: